oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Landscape metrics, continuous or not.md

 Use of percentage/proportions/ratios in continuous / gradient approaches^["This gradient is defined as a continuous surface where the value of each pixel (i.e. raster) is on a continuum, such as a normalized index, surface elevation, land-use intensity, or percentage.
 For example, a normalized difference in vegetation index (NDVI) map represents the overall greenness or vegetation intensity within each pixel, with the index ranging from −1 (no greenness) to +1 (complete greenness)."]
 But that's for making maps, we need metrics/measures to quantify those landscapes^["Despite the proliferation of continuous maps, there are only few measures developed so far that quantify continuous landscape characteristics"]
-Autocorrelation indicators from continuous maps ?^["As the autocorrelation indicators are computed on a continuous map"]
+Autocorrelation indicators from continuous maps ?^["As the autocorrelation indicators are computed on a continuous map"] **Analogy between PMM and GSM characteristics ?**^["First, there is a significant and robust analogy between landscape characteristics extracted from continuous landscape models and from patch-based categorical models.
+This is mainly because the textural properties of the landscape are fundamentally reflections of the configuration of the objects in the landscape."]